George Lawson Johnston, 1st Baron Luke: Death

 Lord Luke died in London on 23 February 1943, aged 69, and was succeeded in the barony by his son Ian.

 Personal life

-Lawson Johnston married Edith Laura St John (1879–1941) at Melchbourne on 4 December 1902. daughter of Beauchamp Mowbray St John, 17th Baron St John of Bletso.
+Lawson Johnston married Edith Laura St John (1879–1941) at Melchbourne on 4 December 1902.
+Edith St John was the daughter of Beauchamp Mowbray St John, 17th Baron St John of Bletso.
 She was a County Commissioner for the Girl Guides in Bedfordshire and vice-chairman of the City of London Pensions Sub-Committee.

 They had two sons and four daughters.
 His daughter Margaret married James Pitman.
 His second son Hugh was married to Audrey (Pearl) Lawson-Johnston, the last survivor of the sinking of the RMS Lusitania in 1915.